bengott/meteor-avatar/README.md

   5. Instagram
   6. Gravatar, which will try to return an avatar matching the user's email address/hash.
 If it can't find one, then:
     - If `Avatar.options.defaultType` is "image" and `Avatar.options.gravatarDefault` is valid, Gravatar will return a default image (e.g. an identicon).
-    - If `Avatar.options.defaultType` is "image" and `Avatar.options.gravatarDefault` is invalid or undefined, Gravatar will return the image referenced by either `Avatar.options.defaultImageUrl` or the included default image.
+    - If `Avatar.options.defaultType` is "image" and `Avatar.options.gravatarDefault` is invalid or undefined, Gravatar will return either the image referenced by `Avatar.options.defaultImageUrl` or the included default image.
     - Else, Gravatar returns a 404 (Not Found) response, and...
   7. If no image can be retrieved, the user's initials will be shown.
   8. More to come...

-***NOTE***: Gravatar's default option requires a publicly accessible URL, so it won't work when your app is running on localhost and you're using either the standard included default image URL or a custom `Avatar.options.defaultImageUrl` that is a relative path.

 **Linked Services/Accounts:**
 By default, the Meteor accounts system creates a separate user account for each service you login with.
 In order to merge those accounts together, you'd need to use a package like [accounts-meld](https://atmospherejs.com/splendido/accounts-meld) or [link-accounts](https://atmospherejs.com/bozhao/link-accounts).
 In the future, the plan is to add UI to allow the user to select which avatar they want to use ([Issue #10](https://github.com/bengott/meteor-avatar/issues/10)) and/or upload their own image ([Issue #9](https://github.com/bengott/meteor-avatar/issues/9)).